GameTechDev/ASSAO/README.md

 # Adaptive Screen Space Ambient Occlusion

+---
+**Note:** this codebase is no longer being updated and has been superseded by https://github.com/GameTechDev/XeGTAO which is, in most use cases, better and faster screen space ambient occlusion implementation.

+---

 Demo solution is in /ASSAO.sln and requires Visual Studio 2015 to build

 Pre-built demo binary is in /Projects/ASSAO/ASSAO.exe